wtvisser/OpenAPI-Demo/README.md

 **Code-First**: The API specification is implemented in code upon which is iterated.

+In a traditional scenario, a developer is assigned to build a new product feature.
+Typically, that developer creates the new feature by implementing the business logic first and then connecting that logic to an in-code API design.
+Thus, the API becomes available for the stakeholders to review only when the developer finishes all the code changes for that feature.
+Therefore, creating slowness and miscommunication about the API contract review and agreement.

 A code-first development process typically looks as follows:

 ```mermaid